golfvert/WIS2-GlobalBroker-Redundancy/README.md

 The code in this repository is to provide a reference implementation of a Global Broker as defined in the (draft) technical specification of WIS2.
 See https://community.wmo.int/en/WIS2_Technical_Specification_Guidance

-This is the second attempt to provide a reference implementation of the AntiLoop feature that is required for a Global Broker.
+This is the second version of a reference implementation of the AntiLoop feature that is part of a Global Broker.
 It has been built reusing the vast majority of the first version of the tool available here: https://github.com/golfvert/WIS2-GlobalBroker-NodeRed

 It is considered that providing a cluster of an MQTT broker is a key component of a Global Broker.
-So, this is out of scope of this tool.

 However, unlike the initial version, this ones add redundancy where needed:
-- It uses an *available* redis cluster
+- It uses an *available* redis cluster (See https://redis.io/docs/management/scaling/ on how to create such a cluster)
-- Each instance of the antiloop broker can be run multiple times (eg in a docker swarm setup with redundancy >= 2 ) toward the same WIS2 Node.
-Each instance will subscribe to the remote broker and will process the messages received only once.
+- Each instance of the antiloop docker container can be run multiple times (eg in a docker swarm environment with redundancy >= 2 ) toward the same WIS2 Node.
+Each instance will subscribe to the remote broker and only the *primary* will process the messages.
 The containers are running in an active/active more for the subscription point of view but in an active/passive point of view for the processing.

 Keeping two active subscription guarantee that no message will be lost in case of failure of one of the instance of the container.
+Messages on the *secondary* container(s) are queued to allow promotion to *primary* without message loss.
+The election procedure uses the redis cluster.

 The repo has been cloned from the official NodeRed repository.